Irreversible 2-conversion set in graphs of bounded degree: Introduction

 \begin{theorem} Let $T$ be a toroidal grid of size $m \times n$, where $m, n \ge 3$.
 If $n=4$ or $m=4$ then $T$ has an irreversible 3-conversion set of size at most $\frac{3mn + 4}{8}$.
 Otherwise, $T$ has an irreversible 3-conversion set of size at most $\frac{mn + 4}{3}$. \end{theorem}

 Theorems~\ref{thm:np} and~\ref{thm:torus} appeared in our early preprint~\cite{KLV09_nakaza}.
 When preparing the final version of this paper, we found that Centeno et al.~\cite{CDPRS11_opisovaci} have published a different proof that the problem I2CS is NP-complete.
 The graph in their construction has maximum degree $11$.
 Later an anonymous referee pointed to us that the NP-completeness of the I2CS problem was first proved by Chen~\cite{Ch09_approximability}, and that an independent proof of Theorem~\ref{thm:np} has been published by Penso et al.~\cite{PPRS_P3_convexity}.
-Most recently, Takaoka and Ueno~\cite{TU15_irreversible} have solved our Problem~\ref{problem_cographic} stated in Section~\ref{section3}, giving an alternative proof of Theorem~\ref{theorem_max3}.
+Most recently, Takaoka and Ueno~\cite{TU15_irreversible} gave an alternative proof of Theorem~\ref{theorem_max3}, solving our problem stated in an earlier version of this paper.

 Balogh and Pete~\cite{BaPe98_random_disease} reported tight asymptotic bounds on the minimum size of an irreversible $k$-conversion set in the $d$-dimensional integer grid.
 Balister, Bollob\'as, Johnson and Walters~\cite{BBJW10_majority} obtained more precise bounds for the case $d+1\le k\le 2d$.